 1960′s, England – A local Cumbrian man takes one of the most extraordinary UFO photo’s – ever.

-Jim who was an amateur photographer wanted to take some photos of their daughter Elizabeth with his Kodak SLR – (KODAcolour X at 100th of a second at f16).
-She posed for him sitting on the grass for one of what was to become one of the most remarkable photographic mysteries ever.
+Jim, who was an amateur photographer wanted to take some photos, especially of their daughter Elizabeth’s new dress, with his Kodak SLR – (KODAcolour X at 100th of a second at f16).
+Elizabeth posed for him sitting on the grass what was to become one of the most remarkable photographic mysteries ever.

 Google Streetview :

 A few days later, Jim sent the photos off to his locak chemist, who in turn sent them to Kodak and whilst popping into the local Photographic depot (then on West Walls) to collect the developed snaps, the manager remarked to Jim that the photo’s had come out well on the then new Kodak gold film.
 Here is one of the three :

 But, the manager remarked, it was a pity about one of the photo’s spoiled by the “big man” behind her.

 The figure appeared to be standing right behind Elizabeth at an angle, how had Jim not noticed this bizarre tall figure encroaching his shot?